Animal mummy: Differences between human and non-human animal mummification

-The distinguishing factor between the process of non-human animal and human mummification is when the two types were mummified.
-Humans had been mummified consistently since the days of the early conquerors of Lower Egypt, hundreds of years before even the first animal was mummified.
-The earliest signs of non-human animal mummies are dated to the Badarian Predynastic Period (5500–4000 BC), before the unification of Upper and Lower Egypt.
-It is likely that animal mummies did not exist earlier on because mummification was less accessible primarily due to cost.
+The distinguishing factor between the process of human and non-human animal mummification is when the two types were mummified.
+Human mummification became a consistent practice in the days of the early conquerors of Lower Egypt, hundreds of years before the first animal was mummified.
+The earliest signs of non-human animal mummies are dated to the Badarian Predynastic period (5500–4000 BCE), before the unification of Upper and Lower Egypt.
+It is likely that animal mummies did not exist earlier on because mummification was less accessible, primarily due to cost.

 In general, the mummifying of animals was not given the careful attention afforded to humans.
-Mummies sold to pilgrims as offerings were only minimally treated, and unlike humans, even the most sacred of animals, such as the Apis bulls, did not have their internal organs preserved.
-The large scale of production indicates that relatively little care and expense was involved in animal preparation compared to human mummies.
+Mummies sold to pilgrims as offerings were only minimally treated.
+Unlike humans, even the most sacred of animals, such as the Apis bulls, did not have their internal organs preserved.
+The large scale of production of votive mummies indicates that relatively little care and expense was involved in animal preparation compared to human mummies.
 However, recent radiological studies by archaeologists indicate that animal mummification may more closely follow human mummification than was originally thought.
-The accepted view is that animals were merely wrapped in coarse linen bandages and/or dipped in resin after death.
-However, as with human mummification there was a range in terms of the quality of treatments.
+The predominant view is that animals were merely wrapped in coarse linen bandages and/or dipped in resin after death.
+However, as with human mummification, there was a range in terms of the quality of treatments.
 A simple visual analysis of the mummies suggests that some animal mummies were treated with the same complexity as those of humans.
-Egyptians treated animals with great respect, regarding them both as domestic pets and representatives of the gods.
 The presence of fats, oils, beeswax, sugar gum, petroleum bitumen, and coniferous cedar resins in animal mummies shows that the chemicals used to embalm animals were similar to those used on humans.